-- Workforce preparation - including job search, resume writing, interviewing skills
+- Workforce preparation - including job search, resume, writing, interviewing skills and digital literacy skills

 - Citizenship education